splunk/SA-CrowdstrikeDevices/docs/quickstart/quickstart.md

 ## Update default macro

 !!! danger "[Danger, Will Robinson](https://cultural-phenomenons.fandom.com/wiki/Danger,_Will_Robinson)"
-    Failure to update the macro to the correct setting will cause the no devices to be available in Splunk Enterprise Security.
+    Failure to update the macro to the correct setting will cause no devices to be available in Splunk Enterprise Security.

 Macro | Default | Description
 ----- | ------- | -----------
 `sa_crowdstrike_index` | index=crowdstrike | Index definition for Crowdstrike devices index.

-> \*update the index definition to the correct index that contains the `crowdstrike:device:json` sourcetype.

 ### Update Macro Procedure

+!!! note "Update the index definition to the correct index that contains the `crowdstrike:device:json` sourcetype."

 1. Navigate to Settings > Advanced Search > Search Macros.
 1. From the "App" dropdown choose `SA-CrowdstrikeDevices`.